Travel Basics – 2025 Dutch Grand Prix

 Plan your Formula 1 trip to the 2025 Dutch Grand Prix at Circuit Zandvoort.
 Advice & tips about traveling to the Netherlands.

 Located in north western Europe, The Netherlands is one of the world’s most densely populated countries, with over 17 million people living within 41,500 square kilometres.
 Renowned for its low elevation and flat land, around 17% of the country falls below sea level.
 Amsterdam is the country’s capital city and Zandvoort, where the Dutch Grand Prix takes place, is located around 40km to the west of the capital.
 One of the country’s major beach resorts, Zandvoort is home to around 17,000 people, with around half of inhabitants employed in tourism related industries.
 The Netherlands’ advanced economy has the thirteenth-highest per capita income of any country.
+Dutch is the official language of the Netherlands, though English is widely spoken.
+Over 90% of the population can speak English, and it is now a compulsory subject in the Dutch secondary education system.
+Dutch people can be straight talking; don’t consider this impolite, it comes from a desire to be direct and honest!

 Netherlands Travel: Need to Know

-• In an emergency, dial 112.
+• In an Emergency: Dial 112.

 • Learn More: Netherlands Tourism Official Website